PAPERZILLA

 R&D teams and founders

-Monitor technical areas that could affect roadmap decisions, product direction, competitive analysis, or scientific claims.
+Monitor technical areas that could affect roadmap decisions, product direction, competitive analysis, scientific claims, or patent exposure.

 04